Bruce Laird Ada

 Darby and Joan

 Supermarine Walrus pilot, Pilot Officer Bruce Ada, joined the British Pacific Fleet in February 1945 following service in No. 9 Squadron RAAF during 1944 in Papua New Guinea.
-In Papua New Guinea he undertook aerial survey duties flying from Australian Navy ships and rescues, including a spectacular rescue of a P40 Kittyhawk pilot from the jungles in West Papua New Guinea.
+In Papua New Guinea he undertook aerial survey duties flying from Australian Navy ships and rescues, including a spectacular rescue of a P40 Kittyhawk pilot from the jungles in West Papua New

 Mike Walsh recalls